ChunhThanhDe/ChunhThanhDe/README.md

 ## 🕹 Game challenge

 <a name="top"></a>
-I challenge you to a game of Tic-Tac-Toe.
+I challenge you to a game of Tic-Tac-Toe 🥊.
-Give this page a few seconds to load all the emojis and then click the topmost box to start playing.
+The loser must star 🌟 all of the repositories winner's repos!

-Xs go first, click one of the nine boxes to make your move.
+You are ❌ and you go first, click on one of the nine boxes to make your move.
+My move would be the one at the top that you see 🔝.

 _If for some reason the buttons are not clickable, try reloading the page.
 Sometimes GitHub can't handle all of the emojis._

 <details close>
-<summary> Start Game 🚀 💥💥💥</summary>
+<summary> Start Game 🎮</summary>

 [Take me to the bottom](#bottom)